0x6f677548/0x6f677548/README.md

 <h1 align="center">hey there 👋</h1>
 <h3 align="left">🔭 In my spare time, I'm working in</h3>
 <h4 align="left"><a href="https://www.intellireading.com">Intellireading.com</a></h4>
-A book metaguiding tool to increase your reading focus and speed (frequently called Bionic Reading), particularly important for people affected with ADHD (Python, fastapi, OpenTelemetry, Jaeger, New Relic, nginx, unit
+A book metaguiding tool to increase your reading focus and speed (frequently called Bionic Reading), particularly important for people affected with ADHD (Python, fastapi, OpenTelemetry, Jaeger, New Relic, nginx, unit)
 <h4 align="left"><a href="https://github.com/0x6f677548/zerotrust-ca-powertoys">CA-PowerToys</a></h4>
-A set of tools to manage Azure AD Conditional Access, as part of a Policy-as-Code approach (Python, hatch, pytest, docker, MS Graph API)
+A set of tools to manage Azure AD Conditional Access, as part of a Policy-as-Code approach (Python, Hatch, click, pytest, docker, MS Graph API)
 <h4 align="left"><a href="https://github.com/0x6f677548/podshell">Podshell</a></h4>
 A utility to keep Docker container profiles in sync with your favorite Windows or MacOS terminal (Python, PySide)
 <h3 align="left">🛠 Language and tools</h3>